20 Important Questions To Ask in a Nursing Interview

-Each hospital is unique, and some institutions offer full-shifts while others offer half-shifts.
+Each hospital is unique, and some institutions offer longer shifts while others offer shorter ones.
 Knowing what shifts are available before you accept the job can allow you to prepare.
-You might be expected to work eight-hour shifts while picking up occasional half-shifts.
-Some hospitals might have a strict 12-hour shift schedule that all their nurses abide by.
+You might be expected to work eight-hour shifts with the option of picking up occasional shorter shifts.
+Some hospitals might have a strict 12-hour shift schedule and only allow shifts to be picked up in four-hour blocks.
 Although nursing might be a significant part of your life, you should understand how each type of shift may affect the rest of your daily and weekly life.

 14. What is your overtime policy?

-This question will provide you with two important answers.
-First, you will find out their policy for when they begin counting overtime hours.
-Second, you will find out their feelings toward overtime.
-Some hospitals appreciate and value nurses who can work overtime, while others focus more on having enough nursing staff to be able to maintain a regular work schedule.
+This question can provide you with two important answers.
+First, you’ll find out their policy for when they begin counting overtime hours.
+Second, you’ll find out their feelings toward overtime.
+Some hospitals value nurses who can work overtime, while others focus more on having enough nursing staff to maintain a regular work schedule.